Measuring the Robustness of Audio Deepfake Detection under Real-World Corruption: Conclusion

+To build deepfake detectors that are both accurate and robust, future research should simulate diverse real-world conditions and evaluate models under a broad spectrum of data corruptions, including emerging challenges like neural codec compression.

-Beyond audio deepfakes, the insights from our evaluation can extend to other domains affected by deepfake technology, such as images and videos.
-For example, images can be subject to various types of corruption, including JPEG compression, lighting variations, geometric or color distortions, blurring, and resolution reduction, etc. Future research in these areas should follow similar principles, prioritizing robustness against appropriate data manipulations and incorporating domain-specific corruptions into the evaluation.
-Our findings underscore the significance of generalizable feature extraction techniques, cross-domain transferability, and corruption-specific training strategies, that can guide the development of robust and reliable detection methods across diverse media types.
+Beyond audio deepfakes, the insights from our evaluation can extend to other deepfake-affected domains, such as images and videos, which face their own forms of corruption.
+A consistent focus on robustness, domain-specific corruptions, and generalizable training strategies will be essential for developing reliable deepfake detection systems across media types.